lecy/neighborhood_change_phx/docs/index.md

 # Dashboard Implementation

 The primary deliverable of this project is an interactive Dashboard built through the flexdashboard package using R Shiny.
-It is separated by tabs for each concept.
-The final two tabs are datasets- one of the data used in the dashboard, and a second of the variable names from 1990-2015 for these variable levels in the Census data.

 Please feel free to explore, see what you can learn from our project, and build upon our analyses.

+The dashboard is organized by tabs for each concept.
+The final two tabs display datasets - one of the data used in the dashboard, and a second of the variable names from 1990-2015 for these variable levels in the Census data.

 [ ![dashboard](img/dash-preview.png) ](https://ahenderson.shinyapps.io/PEDA_Capstone_2019/)